swatsw/isg_official/README.md

 ## Model checkpoints not provided
 We do not provide checkpoints because the models are trained on a licensed dataset.

+## Docker
+The code is tested on a docker image built from the docker file included.
+It contains all package requirements.

 ## Step 1: Get the data
 We use [Trinity Speech-Gesture Dataset](https://trinityspeechgesture.scss.tcd.ie/) (part I).
 The usage of the dataset must be licensed through their official website.